 कलौ तु नर्मदा देवी, कल्पवृक्षो जनार्तिहा ||

 (Narmada, the giver of joy, fulfils the aspirations of people.
-In this Kali-Yuga, Narmada is verily the wish-fulfilling tree that is ever-responsive to the prayers of its devotees.)
+In this Kali-Yuga, Narmada is verily the wish-fulfilling tree that is ever-responsive to the prayers of its devotees and destroys their miseries.

 सर्वतीर्थेषु यत्पुण्यं स्नात्वा सागरमादितः |